federicoibba/federicoibba.github.io/content/en/projects/blog.md

 ### Description

 During all my career as frontend engineer, I always wanted to realize my personal blog and portfolio: create a place to show my projects and to share my thoughts, ideas and hopes.
-You can imagine that myy very first attempt of building my own portfolio can be traced back in 2019, where I was exploring Static Site Generation in React.
+You can imagine that myy very first attempt of building my own portfolio can be traced back in 2019, where I was exploring Static Site Generation in React using Gatsby.

 ### Nuxt ecosystem